aruna-x/weather-to-wear/README.md

 # Weather to Wear

+## Spin 'er up!

+- `npm start` (vite) from `/ui`
+- `flask run` from root

-## Deliverables
+## UX

-- Prompt user for location
+- Prompts user for location
+- Provides autocomplete
-- Display a recommendation of what to wear to the user
+- Displays a recommendation of what to wear in that location today

-## Todos
+## Integrations

-- loading indicator

-- write unit tests for services and both controllers
-- jasmine?
+- openai using `gpt-3.5-turbo`
-- spec?
+- weatherapi

-- after 1st milestone is met: add DB
+- google places api via `react-places-autocomplete`

-## Extended features
+## Extended features (WIP)

-- sign up for daily emails (twilio?) with location and rec
-- can ask chatgpt to return data in specific ways, or format specifically, can be helpful to store in db with correct formatting.
-Possibilities ~~~~~
+- daily email subscription
+- share options
+- convert to chatbot

-## Reminders
+## Notes

-- google api key used for this project is restricted to my IP address for security reason, because weirdly api key has to be publicly exposed via index.html
+- The google api key used for this project has to be publicly exposed via `index.html`.
+Go to the Google Console, and generate then add your key to line 13 of `index.html`.